OOI-RCA-APL/ceres/docs/cli.md

 Start the engine in the foreground.

-- `ADDRESSES` (optional) -- Component addresses to start on launch.
+- `ADDRESSES` (optional): Component addresses to start on launch.
 Use `all` to start everything.
-- `--watch` -- Restart automatically when Python files or configuration change.
+- `--watch`: Restart automatically when Python files or configuration change.

 ```sh
 ceres run all              # Start all components.